mvolkmann/mvolkmann.github.com/programming/sed-article.md

 Remembering which characters need to be escaped is difficult and escaping them makes regular expressions even more complicated.

-This can be avoided by using the `sed` flag `-E` (or `-r`).
+This can be avoided by using the `sed` flag `-E` (or `-r`) for extended regular expressions.
-With this flag `sed` used "Extended Regular Expressions" in which the special characters have their special meaning without being escaped.
+With this flag `sed` used "Extended Regular Expressions" in which the special characters have their special meaning without being escaped and behave as literal characters when escaped.
 I recommend always including this flag.

+The following examples use extended regular expressions.

 ### Wildcards

 A dot (`.`) matches any character.
-For example, `/a.c/` matches any text that contains "a", followed by any character, followed by "c".
+For example, `/a.c/` matches any text that contains an "a", followed by any character, followed by a "c".

 To include a literal period in a regular expression, escape it with a backslash (`\.`).